lsst-dm/dm_dev_guide/usdf/onboarding.rst

 .. image:: /_static/usdf/dev_guide/SLUO_New_User_Form.png

 Notes:
 - classification: select Contractor or Consultant if you have that direct relationship to SLAC, otherwise use your home institution classification.
 - work area: most answers for Rubin Ops will be "Physics Research" or "Computing"
 - Experiment: select LSST
- -SLAC Spokesperson/Sponsor/Supervisor: Select Richard Dubois.
+- SLAC Spokesperson/Sponsor/Supervisor: Select Richard Dubois.
 - Time at SLAC: this is physically on site.
 For most people, this is <10%.

 	   3)	The second page of the SLUO registration form asks users of their research activity at SLAC (screenshot below).
 After completing the form, please click the “Submit” button.